-- 4. Shade CIRCLE only in the space provided.
-Please do not make any stray marks on the Answer Sheet. - Rough work MUST NOT be done on the Answer sheet.
-Use your Question Booklet for doing the rough work. - Q. Nos.
-1-130 only carries negative marking of 0.25 marks for every wrong answer.
-No negative marking for wrong answer from Q. Nos.
-131-140.
+- 4. If you wish to change an answer ERASE completely the already darkened CIRCLE, then make a fresh mark. - 5.
+Shade the CIRCLES only in the space provided.
+Please do not make any stray marks on the Answer Sheet. - 6.
+Rough work MUST NOT be done on the Answer Sheet.
+Use your Test Booklet for doing the rough work.

-ANNEXURE - VIII
+ANNEXURE - VII

-FORM OF SURETY BOND TO BE EXECUTED BY A CANDIDATE WHO IS PURSUING Ph.D.
+FORM OF SURETY BOND TO BE EXECUTED BY A CANDIDATEWHO IS PURSUING Ph.D.
 AS SENIOR RESEARCH FELLOW IN ICAR DEEMED UNIVERSITIES THROUGH A COMPETITIVE EXAMINATION

-I Son/Daughter of resident of pursuing Ph.D. in Indian Agricultural Research Institu ute, deemed to be university under ICAR (hereinafte er called the obligor) and Sh./Smt./Kum./ Son/Daughter of (full address - (hereinafter called surety) do hereby bind myself and my respecti ve heirs, executors and administrators to pay to the Inc dian Agricultural Research Institute, Deemed University under ICA AR, a society registered under the Societies Registration n Act-1860 Krishi Bhawan Dr. Rajendra Prasad Road, New Delhi- 110001 on demand the sum of Rs.
-50000/- (Rupees Fift ty Thousand only) together with interest thereon from the date of d lemand of Government rates for the time being in force e on Government loans (if payments is made in a country other than n India.
-Equivalent of the said amount in the currency of of that country converted at the official rate of exchange between that at country and India) and together with all costs between n attorney and all client and all charges and expenses that shall or ma y have been incurred by the IARI.
-Whereas the obligor has been pursui ing Ph.D. at IARI as a result of the competitive examinating tion held in the year 2018.
-And whereas for the better protect: ion of the IARI, the obligor has agreed to execute this bond with such condition as here under is written.
-And whereas the said surety has a greed to execute this bond as surety on behalf of the a bove bounden Now the Condition of the above Wi ritten Obligation is that in the event of the named obligor r, Sh./Smt./Kum./ leavi ing the studies after taking admission on the basis of the compet itive examination without completion of Ph.D. of 3 years or on his/her being Iniversity, the obligor and/or the Surety shall forthwith directed by the IARI on demand the sum of (Rupees ) together with i interest thereon from the date of demand at Government rates fo or the time being in force on Government loans.
-And upon the obligor Sh./Smt./Ku ım and the surety aforesaid, making such payment the above written obligati on shall be void and if no effect otherwise, it shall remai n in full force and virtue.
-Provided always that the liability of the surety here under shall not be impaired or disch narged by reasons of time being granted or by any forbearance. ac ct or omission of the IARI or any person authorized by y them (whether with or without the consent or knowledge of the surety) nor shall it be necessary for the IARI to sure the obligor first before suing the surety Sh./Smt./Kum./ for amounts due hereunder.

-The bond shall in all respect be governed by the laws of India for the time being in force and the rights and liabilities hereunder shall, where necessary, be accordingly determined by the appropriate courts in India.

-Signed on dated this day of two thousand

-Signed and delivered by the he obligor above named Sh./Smt./Kum

-in the presence of f

-Signature of the Candidate
+1 Son/Da aughter of resident of pursuing Ph.D.in Indian Agricultural Research Institute, deer med to be university under ICAR (hereinafter ca illed the obligor) and Sh./Smt./Kum./ Son/Daug thter of (full address (hereinafter called surety)do hereby bind myself and my respective heirs, executors and administrate ors to pay to the Indian Agricultural Research I • - ry registered under the Societies Registration A New Delhi-110001 on demand the sum of Rs. interest thereon from the date of demand of Gove iment loans (if payments is made in a country of - currency of that country converted at the official • and together with all costs between attorney and a in Chem and all charges and expenses that shall or ma .
+1 11 D. at IARI as a result of the competitive examination ion neid in the year 2019. e IARI, the obligor has agreed to execute this bo ond with such condition as here under is written.
+And whereas the said surety has agreed to ex xecute this bond as surety on behalf of the above b ounden Now the Condition of the above Written Obligation is that in the event of the named obligor, leaving the stud taking admission on the basis of the compet citive examination without completion of Ph.D. of m the Deemed University, the obligor and/or the rected by the IARI on demand the sum of ' st thereon from the date of demand at Government for the time being in force on Government lo And upon the obligor Sh./Smt./Kum. , and the surety aforesaid, making such payn above written obligation shall be void and virtue. if no effect otherwise, it shall remain in full fo urety here under shall not be impaired or discha rand by · forbearance act or omission of the IARI or any - • • ut the consent or knowledge of the surety) nor sh • first before suing the surety Sh./Smt./Kum./ for a amounts due hereunder.
+1 (1 - 1 1 .
+1 by the laws of India for the time being in force necessary, be accordingly determined by the app propriate courts in India.
+Signed on dated this day of two thou sand Signed and delivere d by the obligor above named Sh./Smt./Kum in the presence of day of two thou d by the obligor above named Sh./Smt./Kum Signature of the Candidate Address 12000 Witnesses Witnesses: (Signature Name and Address) (Signature, Name and Address) 1 L .

-Address

-Witnesses:

-(Signature, Name and Address)

-1.

-2.

 Signed and delivered by the surety above named

 Sh./Smt./Kum

 in the presence of

 Witnesses:

 (Signature, Name and Address)

 1

 2

-(In the case of married women candidate, her husband's nan ne is to be mentioned as wife of
+(In the case of married women candidate, h er husband's nar me is to be i mentioned a as wife o ıf

+).